axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-graylog/_index.md

 {{% alert title="Note" color="info" %}}

-If there is a dot in a field name other than the first character, `syslog-ng` creates nested JSON while formatting the message.
+If there is a dot in a field name other than the first character, AxoSyslog creates nested JSON while formatting the message.
 Nested JSON is not automatically parsed in GELF messages.

 {{% /alert %}}